Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/23-search-skills.md

-# Create a Custom Skill for Azure AI Search
+# Exercise 1: Create a Custom Skill for Azure AI Search

+## Lab scenario
 Azure AI Search uses an enrichment pipeline of AI skills to extract AI-generated fields from documents and include them in a search index.
 There's a comprehensive set of built-in skills that you can use, but if you have a specific requirement that isn't met by these skills, you can create a custom skill.

 In this exercise, you'll create a custom skill that tabulates the frequency of individual words in a document to generate a list of the top five most used words, and add it to a search solution for Margie's Travel - a fictitious travel agency.

+## Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Clone the repository for this course
++ Task 2: Create Azure resources
++ Task 3: Create a search solution
++ Task 4: Search the index
++ Task 5: Create an Azure Function for a custom skill
++ Task 6: Add the custom skill to the search solution
++ Task 7: Search the index

+## Estimated timing: 120 minutes

-## Clone the repository for this course
+## Task 1: Clone the repository for this course

 If you have already cloned **AI-102-AIEngineer** code repository to the environment where you're working on this lab, open it in Visual Studio Code; otherwise, follow these steps to clone it now.